Germany : Safety by CityGermany - safety as a country

 NATURAL DISASTERS RISK : LOW

-There is no particular threat of natural disasters in Dusseldorf, except for some earthquakes that happen every now and then.
+There is no particular threat of natural disasters in Dusseldorf, except for some earthquakes that happen now and then.

 MUGGING RISK : LOW